rails/rails/guides/source/engines.md

 Therefore, engines and applications can be thought of almost the same thing, just with subtle differences, as you'll see throughout this guide.
 Engines and applications also share a common structure.

-Engines are also closely related to plugins where the two share a common `lib` directory structure and are both generated using the `rails plugin new` generator.
-The difference being that an engine is considered a "full plugin" by Rails as indicated by the `--full` option that's passed to the generator command, but this guide will refer to them simply as "engines" throughout.
+Engines are also closely related to plugins.
+The two share a common `lib` directory structure, and are both generated using the `rails plugin new` generator.
+The difference is that an engine is considered a "full plugin" by Rails (as indicated by the `--full` option that's passed to the generator command).
+This guide will refer to them simply as "engines" throughout.
 An engine **can** be a plugin, and a plugin **can** be an engine.

 The engine that will be created in this guide will be called "blorgh".
 The engine will provide blogging functionality to its host applications, allowing for new posts and comments to be created.
 At the beginning of this guide, you will be working solely within the engine itself, but in later sections you'll see how to hook it into an application.